 LJ Rich is a technology presenter on the show BBC Click specialising in music tech, machine learning, and trend forecasting.
 She hosts the United Nations #AIforGood Summit and is a NASA Datanaut.
 LJ also does cool stuff with music and computing.

-For speaking, hosting and TV appearance enquiries please use the contact form.
+For [remote] speaking, hosting and TV appearance enquiries please use the contact form.
 LJ speaks on Synaesthesia, Music and Machines, Technology Trends and also runs bespoke presenting courses for organisations.

-LJ was born with synesthesia, a neurological condition where the senses are mixed together – for example, seeing colours when hearing music, and food tastes and textures map to musical keys.
+LJ was born with synesthesia, a neurological condition where the senses are mixed together – for example, seeing colours when hearing music.
+Even food tastes and textures map to musical keys.
 LJ was interviewed in The New York Times about her experiences as a synaesthete and musician.

-For the UN Cultural Event during the Summit in 2019, LJ created a performance for two pianos and two computers at the United Nations Palais at the #AIForGood Summit to an audience of over 600 distinguished ministers, ambassadors, scientists and honoured guests including the Secretary General of the International Telecommunications Union.
+For the UN Cultural Event during the Summit in 2019, LJ created a performance for two pianos and two computers at the United Nations Palais for an audience of over 600 distinguished ministers, ambassadors, scientists and honoured guests including the Secretary General of the International Telecommunications Union.

 As well as presenting on BBC Click, LJ was the first person to livestream while appearing on BBC World News.

 Her talks on tech trends always involve audience participation, and she absolutely loves collaborating to create magic.